 Starting with version 10.11 (El Capitan), macOS has a new security feature called System Integrity Protection (SIP) that prevents you from modifying some parts of the system.
-This means that some pip commands may fail with a permissions error, even when you use sudo.
+This means that some pip commands may fail with a permissions error.
 (You probably won't run into this if you've installed Python yourself with Homebrew or otherwise.)

-If this happens, you can install beets for the current user only (sans sudo) by typing pip install --user beets.
+If this happens, you can install beets for the current user only by typing pip install --user beets.
 If you do that, you might want to add ~/Library/Python/3.6/bin to your \$PATH.